Battle of the Sakarya: Battle

-Astute as ever at the decisive moment, Mustafa Kemal assumed personal command and led a small counterattack against the Greek left, around Mount Chal, on September 8.
-The Greek line held, and the attack itself achieved a limited military success, but fear that presaged a major Turkish effort to outflank their forces while the severity of the winter was approaching made Constantine break off the Greek assault on September 14, 1921.
+Astute as ever at the decisive moment, Ataturk assumed personal command of the Turkish forces and led a small counterattack against the Greek left, around Mount Chal, on September 8.
+The Greek line held, and the attack itself achieved a limited military success, but the fear that presaged a major Turkish effort to outflank their forces, while the severity of the winter was approaching, made Constantine break off the Greek assault on September 14, 1921.

 That made Anastasios Papoulas order a general retreat toward Eskişehir and Afyonkarahisar.
 The Greek troops evacuated Mount Chal, which had been taken at such a cost, and they retired unmolested across the Sakarya River to the positions that they had left a month earlier and took their guns and equipment with them.
 In the line of the retreating army, nothing was left that could benefit the Turks.
-Railways and bridges were blown up, and villages were burnt in the scorched-earth policy.
+Railways and bridges were blown up and villages were burnt in what developed into a scorched-earth policy.

 After the Greek retreat, the Turkish forces managed to retake Sivrihisar on September 20, Aziziye on September 22 and Bolvadin and Çay on September 24.

 Aftermath

 The retreat from Sakarya marked the end of the Greeks' hopes to impose a settlement on Turkey by the force of arms.
 In May 1922, Papoulas and his complete staff resigned and was replaced by General Georgios Hatzianestis, who proved much more inept than his predecessor.

 On the other hand, Mustafa Kemal returned to Ankara, where the Grand National Assembly awarded him the rank of Field Marshal of the Army and the title of Gazi to render its honours as the saviour of the Turkish nation.

-According to the speech that was delivered years later before the same National Assembly at the Second General Conference of the Republican People's Party, which took part from October 15 to 20, 1927, Kemal was said to have ordered that "not an inch of the country should be abandoned until it was drenched with the blood of the citizens" once he realised that the Turkish Army was losing ground rapidly and that virtually no natural defences were left between the battle line and Ankara.
+According to the speech that was delivered years later before the same National Assembly at the Second General Conference of the Republican People's Party, which took part from October 15 to 20, 1927, Ataturk was said to have ordered that "not an inch of the country should be abandoned until it was drenched with the blood of the citizens" once he realised that the Turkish Army was losing ground rapidly and that virtually no natural defences were left between the battle line and Ankara.

 Lord Curzon argued that the military situation became a stalemate with time tending favour the Turks.
 Their reputation by the British was improving.
-In his opinion, the Turkish nationalists were then more ready to negotiate.
+In his opinion, the Turkish nationalists were more than ready to negotiate.

-The Ankara government then signed the Treaty of Kars with the Russians and the most important Treaty of Ankara with the French, which reduced the enemy's front notably in the Cilician theatre and allowed it to concentrate against the Greeks to the west.
+The Ankara government then signed the Treaty of Kars with the Russians and the most important Treaty of Ankara with the French, which reduced the Turkish army's front notably in the Cilician theatre and allowed it to concentrate against the Greeks to the west.